r-lib/tzdb/cran-comments.md

 ## revdepcheck results

-We checked 1 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 3 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
  * We failed to check 0 packages

+## 0.1.2 Submission

+This minor release of tzdb updates the embedded 'date' library.

 ## 0.1.1 Submission